yohanmarkose/Venture-Scope/README.md

 Use Mistral OCR to convert PDF documents to markdown format Generate embeddings for document chunks using Open AI embedding models Store embeddings in Pinecone with relevant metadata for efficient retrieval and filtering

+## Conclusion

+Venture Scope isn't just another analytics platform—it's a business equalizer.
+By combining cutting-edge AI technologies with comprehensive market data, we're creating a strategic advantage that was previously available only to corporate giants.
+Our solution will transform how entrepreneurs evaluate opportunities, select locations, and understand market dynamics, all through an intuitive interface delivering actionable insights in minutes rather than months.
+With a focused two-week development sprint led by our specialized team, we'll deliver an MVP that demonstrates immediate value while establishing the foundation for ongoing evolution.
+Venture Scope represents not just a tool but a fundamental shift in how business decisions are made – turning entrepreneurial intuition into data-driven confidence and leveling the playing field for innovators everywhere.